-Form strategies lending the creation of meaningful brand partnerships, crafted messaging and corporate give-back models, to advocating for the under-served through pro-bono work, lobbying and initiative implementation, Chris has forged his path as a communication specialist and real asset to the start-ups, global leaders, entertainers, athletes, government organizations, nonprofits and everyday people he serves.
+From strategies lending the creation of meaningful brand partnerships, crafted messaging and corporate give-back models, to advocating for the under-served through pro-bono work, lobbying and initiative implementation, Chris has forged his path as a communication specialist and a real asset to start-ups, global leaders, entertainers, athletes, government organizations, nonprofits and everyday people he serves.

-Foltz has been featured in multiple newspapers, online publications, and media programs throughout the world and has the opportunity to speak across the nation on life, leadership, and organizational development.
+Foltz has been featured in multiple newspapers, online publications, and media programs throughout the world and had the opportunity to speak across the nation on life, leadership, and organizational development.

-A genuinely humble man with an echoing presence, Chris’s numerous accolades and accomplishments aid in defining his true ability to serve the masses, and offers insight into the depth of his visionary insight.
+A genuinely humble man with an echoing presence, Chris’ numerous accolades and accomplishments aid in defining his true ability to serve the masses, and offers an in depth look into his visionary insight.
 It’s hard to go far in Chicago without hearing Chris Foltz’s name or seeing evidence of his company’s impact.

 After leaving professional politics, Foltz returned to his hometown to aid his mother suffering from terminal cancer.
 During this time, Chris chose the road less traveled which resulted in drug addiction.
-His mother passed away and Foltz was arrested the day after his mothers funeral for drug related theft.
+His mother passed away and Foltz was arrested the day after his mother’s funeral for drug related theft.
 Chris spent the next 119 days in county jail undergoing drug rehab while his court case was being adjudicated.
-During this time his mothers house was foreclosed upon, all of his life possessions were thrown in dumpsters in the driveway, and ultimately Chris was left homeless upon release from jail.
+During this time, his mother’s house was foreclosed upon, all of his life possessions were thrown in dumpsters in the driveway, ultimately leaving Chris homeless upon release from jail.